-PhD students must complete either 60 or 90 credit hours, depending on whether or not they are entering the program with a relevant master’s degree.
-In the first year, candidates will develop an individualized program of study with their thesis committee.
-Doctoral students are also required to take a written qualifying exam covering general earth science knowledge in their second semester.
-The doctoral thesis must include at least three manuscripts that have been submitted to a recognized peer-review journal with the student as lead author, starting the second year, and at least one of the manuscripts must be in press or published at the time of the thesis defense.
+Ph.D. students must complete either 60 or 90 credit hours, depending on whether or not they are entering the program with a relevant master’s degree.
+In the first year, candidates will develop an individualized program of study with their advisors.
+Doctoral students are also required to take a written preliminary exam covering general earth science knowledge in their second semester.
+At the end of the second year, students will complete an oral qualifying exam consisting of two projects: one that will become the main thesis, and another that demonstrates the student’s ability to conduct original science.
+The doctoral thesis must include at least three manuscripts that have been submitted to a recognized peer-review journal with the student as lead author, and at least one of the manuscripts must be in press or published at the time of the thesis defense.

 More specific details can be found in the guidelines.

-Full-time Ph.D. students typically receive tuition waivers and stipends for the entire duration of their course of study.
-These are funded through some combination of the school’s substantial endowment, endowed fellowships for graduate students, and faculty research grants.
-Also, many of our graduate students win nationally competitive fellowships.
+Full-time Ph.D. students receive tuition waivers and a competitive stipend for the duration of their course of study.
+These are funded through some combination of the school’s substantial endowment, endowed fellowships for graduate students, faculty research grants and teaching assistant appointments.
+Many of our graduate students also win nationally competitive fellowships.

 Any student with a strong interest in the geosciences is encouraged to apply.
 Many of our faculty received their undergraduate training outside of the geosciences (e.g., physics, chemistry, math, etc.), so we recognize the value of these fundamental disciplines in our field.
 Unsure if your background is a good fit?
 Feel free to contact faculty members directly to learn about their research programs.

-The EEPS department does not require scores from the Graduate Record Examination.
-Submitted GRE scores will not be used to evaluate applicants.
-Instead, your academic record, interests and objectives, and letters of recommendation will be evaluated holistically.
+We do not require GRE scores as part of our application package.
+However, we believe in allowing every applicant to showcase their academic and research success in whatever form that may take.
+Your academic record, interests and objectives, and letters of recommendation will be evaluated holistically.
 Students are encouraged to prepare a thoughtful expression of their goals and prospective plans of study as part of the application form or in an attached letter.